-Together Women Rise is awarding a $39,500 Planning Grant to Shared Interest, one of our past grantees (Feb 2020 Featured Grantee).
+Together Women Rise awarded a $39,500 Planning Grant to Shared Interest, one of our past Featured Grantees.
 This investment will support meaningful systems change by achieving the goals of economic equality and increased decision-making power for women entrepreneurs.

 According to Shared Interest, women are poised to become the driving force behind Southern Africa’s economic recovery from the COVID-19 pandemic.
 Funding their ideas and investing in their businesses will not only “help generate broad-based economic growth, but will also build resilience and support the development of strategies to address issues like nutrition, climate change, and energy poverty”, Shared Interest states.